atlassian/react-beautiful-dnd/docs/guides/virtual-lists.md

   // Add an extra item to our list to make space for a dragging item
   // Usually the DroppableProvided.placeholder does this, but that won't
   // work in a virtual list
-  const itemCount: number = provided.placeholderInfo
+  const itemCount: number = snapshot.isUsingPlaceholder
     ? quotes.length + 1
     : quotes.length;